 The report goes in depth on key areas pertaining to Gen Z, including how to understand and respond to this “post-technology” generation, how to engage Gen Z’s practical side (hint: they’re looking for a deeper level of authenticity and straight talk from the brands they patronize), their shopping habits and changing preferences, media habits and more.

 Without a doubt, Gen Z will continue to redefine the commerce and media landscapes—not to mention society and culture as a whole—in the coming years.
 So what best practices and go-forward strategies can marketers glean from these fresh insights into the attitudes and habits of today’s young consumers?
-The report wraps up with CM Group’s panel of industry specialists across media, retail, and other sectors weighing in on the implications of evolving consumer expectations for the coming five years, offering the Top Ten Takeaways for Putting These Generational Insights Into Action.
+The report wraps up with Marigold’s panel of industry specialists across media, retail, and other sectors weighing in on the implications of evolving consumer expectations for the coming five years, offering the Top Ten Takeaways for Putting These Generational Insights Into Action.
 You won’t want to miss these, so make sure to get your free copy now.